plausible/community-edition/README.md

 # Plausible Analytics setup examples

-This repository acts as a a template to get up and running with [Plausible Analytics](https://github.com/plausible/analytics).
+This repository acts as a template to get up and running with [Plausible Analytics](https://github.com/plausible/analytics).

 ### How to use